ropensource/Docs/en-us/Development/[English]-Crowdfunding-contract.md

 - 2.Deployment crowdfunding contract initializes the number and duration of crowdfunding tokens.
 - 3.Investors invest.
 - 4.Determine if crowdfunding is over.
-	- If the crowdfunding time is not up and the number of crowdfunding tokens has been completed, turn off the crowdfunding switch.
-Investors are allocated tokens proportionally.
-Crowdfunding success.
+	- If the crowdfunding time is not up and the number of crowdfunding tokens has been completed, turn off the crowdfunding switch. investors are allocated tokens proportionally. crowdfunding success.
-	- If the crowdfunding time is up and the amount of crowdfunding tokens has been completed, investors will be allocated tokens in proportion.
-Crowdfunding success.
+	- If the crowdfunding time is up and the amount of crowdfunding tokens has been completed, investors will be allocated tokens in proportion. crowdfunding success.
-	- If the crowdfunding time is up and the number of crowdfunding tokens is not completed, the investor tokens will be returned.
-Crowdfunding failure.
+	- If the crowdfunding time is up and the number of crowdfunding tokens is not completed, the investor tokens will be returned. crowdfunding failure.

 ## CrowdFunding Contract